apache/maven-site/content/markdown/guides/mini/guide-migration-to-mvn4.md

 ## Prerequisites

 This guide assumes that your environment and project meets the following prerequisites.
-If they don't fulfill them already, please put effort into meeting them, before continuing with this guide.
+If they don't, please make sure they do before continuing with this guide.

 ### Use latest version of Maven 3.9